 Loft refers to the height of a pillow.
 Proper pillow loft can be determined by your sleeping position.

 Low loft pillows are best for stomach sleepers because they tend to turn their head to one side and anything higher may result in a kinked neck.
-Back and side sleepers will likely benefit from a medium loft pillow while side sleepers should use a high loft pillow.
+Back and side sleepers will likely benefit from a medium loft memory foam pillow while side sleepers should use one with a higher loft.

 Dorm rooms are limited in furniture, so college students tend to spend more time lounging on their beds resulting in stains from food, drinks, and sweat.
 A waterproof mattress protector can guard your bed from these lingering spots.
 Mattress protectors are also a great choice for allergy sufferers because they keep out irritating penetrants like dust mites, bacteria, and mold.